chidi150c/coinbase/prompt5.md

-Distill the merged specification into a single invariant project specification.
+Distill the Merged Specification (A+B) into a single invariant project specification.
 Output must be no longer than Text A.
 Use a sectioned bullet-point format.